DassinXion/Html/Note.md

 </style>
 ```

+**CORRECT** way out:

+Style a customed element with a specific class by using a point ahead;

 2. The order of the **class** declarations in the **<style>** section is what is important.
 The **subsequent** declaration will always take precedence over the **previous**.
 Nevertheless, **id** attrbute will always take precedence. **inline** styles make sense with a higher priority level.
 Then, **!important** stays highest priority.
 3. Three methods to style color:
    * Name of color(e.g. blue);